pitt-crc/user-manual/docs/applications/licensed-software/matlab/matlab-remote-job-submission.md

 ### Download the Cluster Plugin Scripts

 In order to submit jobs from your desktop, you will need to install some custom MATLAB plugin scripts that know how to interact with the Slurm job scheduler on a cluster.
-Use the link below to download the **non-shared** filesystem (used by your local client, you should not use them on the clusters as they **share **a filesystem with the MATLAB installation that is running the jobs) script bundle for your version of MATLAB:
+Use the links below to download the **non-shared** filesystem (used by your local client) script bundle for your version of MATLAB.

 [Pitt.h2p.R2022a.zip](https://crc.pitt.edu/sites/default/files/Pitt.nonshared.R2022a.zip) (recommended)